The Bare-Footed Kid

 The Bare-Footed Kid (released in the Philippines as Professional Fighter) is a 1993 Hong Kong martial arts film directed by Johnnie To and starring Aaron Kwok, Maggie Cheung, Ti Lung and Jacklyn Wu.
-The film is a remake of the 1975 film, Disciples of Shaolin, which was directed by Chang Cheh.
+The film is a remake of the 1975 film Disciples of Shaolin, which was directed by Chang Cheh.

 Plot

 After the death of his father, the poor and illiterate Kwan Fung-yiu (Aaron Kwok) goes out to the provincial capital to seek refuge from Tuen Ching-wan (Ti Lung), a friend of his deceased father, and works in a dye factory, the "Four Seasons Weaver".
 The political situation in the capital is tense.
 With his superior identity as a Manchurian, Hak Wo-po (Kenneth Tsang), owner of the "Tin Lung Spinner", dominates the city and set up a gambling den where he sends his workers to fight with workers of "Four Seasons Weave".
 The newly appointed magistrate Yuen Tin-yau (Cheung Siu-fai) and his instructor Mr. Wah (Paul Chun) want to eradicate Hak, but they do not have enough evidence to bring him to justice.
 Later, Tin-yau meets Pak Siu-kwan (Maggie Cheung), the owner of "Four Seasons Weaver" and Wah's daughter Lin (Jacklyn Wu).
-Then it was revealed that Tuen was a fugitive who changed his name and hid in the dye factory to avoid arrest and developed affection towards Pak.
-Fung-yiu and Lin also develops a mutual bond after an incident.
+Then it is revealed that Tuen is a fugitive who changed his name and hid in the dye factory to avoid arrest and developed an affection for Pak.
+Fung-yiu and Lin also develop a mutual bond after an incident.

 "Tin Lung Spinners" had always been inferior to "Four Seasons Weaver".
 Feeling vengeful, Hak sets "Four Seasons Weave" on fire to vent his anger.
-Fung-yiu, who is witless, dazed and confused, gets up to the fighting arena, and was lured by Hak where he kills his friend's father.
-Fung-yiu had fallen further and further into a quagmire of confusion.
-He also reveals Tuen's past identity as a killer and Tuen is wanted by officials.
+Fung-yiu, who is witless, dazed and confused, is lured by Hak to the fighting arena, where Hak kills his friend's father.
+Fung-yiu falls further and further into a quagmire of confusion.
+He also reveals Tuen's past identity as a killer who is wanted by officials.
 Yuen Tin-yau's discerning eyes can tell greatness from Fung-yiu, and they work together to defeat the "Dragon Place".
-However, Tuen was ambushed by Hak where he swallowed poison and shot to death by millions of arrows.
-Fung-yiu hurried off to save Tuen, but it was too late by then.
+However, Tuen is ambushed by Hak, swallows poison, and is shot to death by millions of arrows.
+Fung-yiu hurries to save Tuen, but it is too late.